NVIDIA/Deep-Learning-Accelerator-SW/samples/cuDLA/cuDLALayerwiseStatsStandalone/README.md

      2) On the target ``trtexec`` bin can be found in ``/usr/src/tensorrt/bin/`` path.
      3) DLA loadable can be generated with *trtexec* bin with the command
         ``` ./trtexec <Model options> --saveEngine=<Name for output DLA file> --useDLACore=<Index of DLA core> --inputIOFormats=<Input format> --outputIOFormats=<Output format> --buildDLAStandalone ```
    4) Run `./trtexec --help` command to find out more info on all the flags supported by `trtexec`.
-Eg: Model options, Build options, Inference options etc. One such important flag is `--profilingVerbosity`. *In the current TRT version (8.6.11) this flag isn't supported and the flag is always set to `layer_names_only` which cannot be modified. `detailed` and `none` options of the flag will be supported in the future TRT versions*.
-This flag allows the users to specify:
+Eg: Model options, Build options, Inference options etc. One such important flag is `--profilingVerbosity`. *In TensorRT version 8.6.12 and earlier, this flag isn't supported and the flag is always set to `layer_names_only` which cannot be modified. `detailed` and `none` options of the flag will be supported in the future TRT versions.* This flag allows the users to specify:
          * `layer_names_only` : Print only the layer names.
 This is the default setting.
          * `detailed` : Print detailed layer information including layer names and layer parameters.
          * `none` : Do not print any layer information.